 What form(s) does this medication come in?

-Each white to off white, colored, round, biconvex uncoated tablets with "AL" and "100" separated by breakline on one side and plain on the other side contains 100 mg of allopurinol.
-Nonmedicinal ingredients: lactose monohydrate, corn starch, sodium starch glycolate, povidone and stearic acid.
+Each white-to-off-white, round, biconvex, uncoated tablet, with "AL" and "100" separated by a breakline on one side and plain on the other side, contains 100 mg of allopurinol.
+Nonmedicinal ingredients: lactose monohydrate, cornstarch, sodium starch glycolate, povidone, and stearic acid.

-Each peach colored, round, biconvex uncoated tablets with "AL" and "200" separated by breakline on one side and plain on the other side contains 200 mg of allopurinol.
-Nonmedicinal ingredients: lactose monohydrate, corn starch, sodium starch glycolate, povidone and stearic acid, Sunset Yellow Aluminium Lake.
+Each peach-coloured, round, biconvex, uncoated tablet, with "AL" and "200" separated by a breakline on one side and plain on the other side, contains 200 mg of allopurinol.
+Nonmedicinal ingredients: lactose monohydrate, cornstarch, sodium starch glycolate, povidone, stearic acid, and Sunset Yellow Aluminium Lake.

-Each peach colored, round, biconvex uncoated tablets with "AL" and "300" separated by breakline on one side and plain on the other side contains 300 mg of allopurinol.
-Nonmedicinal ingredients: lactose monohydrate, corn starch, sodium starch glycolate, povidone and stearic acid, Sunset Yellow Aluminium Lake.
+Each peach-coloured, round, biconvex, uncoated tablet with "AL" and "300" separated by a breakline on one side and plain on the other side, contains 300 mg of allopurinol.
+Nonmedicinal ingredients: lactose monohydrate, cornstarch, sodium starch glycolate, povidone, stearic acid, and Sunset Yellow Aluminium Lake.

 How should I use this medication?

-The recommended dose ranges from 100 mg to 800 mg daily in 1 to 3 divided doses taken after food, depending on the condition being treated.
+The recommended dose ranges from 100 mg to 800 mg daily in 1 to 3 divided doses, depending on the condition being treated.
 Take allopurinol after eating, to help minimize upset stomach.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.